 The 10-week Provost Scholar Program is part of a larger Undergraduate Summer Fellowship (USF) program administered by the Oregon National Primate Research Center (ONPRC), an institute of Oregon Health & Science University (OHSU).
 Two students are funded through this program each summer.
-Eligible applicants will have completed at least 2 years in an accredited 4-year institution in the state of Oregon by the start date of the program and come from an underrepresented minority background (includes American Indian or Alaska Native; Black or African American; Native Hawaiian or other Pacific Islander; Hispanic or Latino).
+Eligible applicants will be current sophomores or juniors in an accredited 4-year institution in the state of Oregon by the start date of the program and come from an underrepresented minority background (includes Native American or Alaska Native; Black or African American; Native Hawaiian or other Pacific Islander; Hispanic or Latino).
 Additional criteria for application may include having experienced economic hardship*, being first in your family to attend college, and/or having experienced other educational, ethnic/cultural, family circumstance hardships.

 *Economically disadvantaged students are defined as individuals who come from a low-income family, using low income levels specified by the U.S. Department of Health and Human Services as a guideline.
 Selected participants will receive a $3,000 stipend; travel reimbursement and housing costs may also be provided.
 Fellows complete a project during their internship and present the results of their research at the culminating Summer Science Symposium.
 Specific project details and application materials are available here.

 The OHSU UCEDD 2023 Summer Internship Program (SIP) will be hybrid (some in-person and some virtual activities).
 SIP is an eight-week long summer internship that provides opportunities for high school or early college age students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
 Interns will participate 24 hours per week in group activities and on a project at one of the Institute on Development and Disability centers, gaining experience in research, education, training, and dissemination.
 This internship is designed for students who are interested in pursuing a career in health care, specifically with a focus on disability.
 Interns will receive a stipend.
 Applications are due January 16, 2023.
 For more information, including a link to the application, please visit www.ohsu.edu/sip.